-RMH Board takes the issue of safeguarding extremely seriously, and receives an annual report on safeguarding children issues.
-The last annual report was presented in September 2013 which gave assurance that The Trust is fulfilling its statutory duties under Section 11 of the Children Act 2004.
-The safeguarding arrangements that are in place include compliance with Section 11 which was reviewed in partnership with Sutton LSCB in 2018, and Trust compliance with statutory compliance was found to be high.
+The Royal Marsden Board takes the issue of safeguarding extremely seriously and receives an annual report on safeguarding children issues.
+The last annual report was presented in September 2013 which gave assurance that The Royal Marsden is fulfilling its statutory duties under Section 11 of the Children Act 2004.
+As a result, a number of safeguarding arrangements are in place.
+These include:

-The Trust meets the (NHS) statutory requirements in relation to the Disclosure and Barring Service checks (DBS).
-All eligible staff and volunteers that work clinically, or have regular contact with patients during the course of their duties, undergo enhanced DBS clearance prior to employment.
-These are repeated every three years.
+The Royal Marsden meets the NHS statutory requirements in relation to the Disclosure and Barring Service check.
+All eligible staff that work clinically, or have regular contact with patients during the course of their duties, have enhanced DBS clearance prior to employment.
+DBS checks are updated three yearly.

-The Safeguarding Team has a clear action plan, which is discussed at the Integrated Safeguarding committee.
-This is reported to the Trust Safeguarding Board.
-The Trust Safeguarding Board has audit Programmes, including multi-agency audits, to assure it that safeguarding systems and processes are working effectively.
+This safeguarding team has a clear action plan, which is updated monthly.
+This is reported to The Royal Marsden Board on a half yearly basis.
+The Board has robust audit programmes to assure it that safeguarding systems and processes are working.

-The Nurse Director for Safeguarding is the managerial children safeguarding lead for the Trust.
-RMH Chief Nurse is the Executive lead for Safeguarding Children and chairs the Trust Safeguarding Board which reports to the Executive Board on Safeguarding issues.
+The Clinical Children's Services Director is the professional safeguarding lead for both The Royal Marsden.
+The Royal Marsden Chief Nurse is the executive lead for safeguarding children and chairs the safeguarding board, which reports to The Royal Marsden Board on safeguarding issues.

 The Royal Marsden has a Safeguarding Children Supervision Policy which was last updated in November 2013.
-Safeguarding supervision is provided for all clinical staff working directly with children and families in order that they are supported in their practice when working with vulnerable families.
+Safeguarding supervision is provided to all clinical staff working directly with children and families in order that they are supported in their practice when working with vulnerable families.

-The Trust has a robust safeguarding children mandatory training strategy.
-This is in line with the Inter-collegiate document for Safeguarding Children and Young People: Roles and Competencies for Healthcare Staff – 2019.
-There is good compliance with safeguarding children training.
+The Royal Marsden has a robust safeguarding children mandatory training strategy.
+This is in line with the inter-collegiate document Safeguarding and Promoting Children and Young People: Roles and Competencies for Healthcare Staff (June 2010).
+There is adequate compliance with safeguarding children training.
 A new system of recording all training on the electronic staff record commenced in November 2012 to improve monitoring and compliance with mandatory training.

-This statement has been ratified by the Chief Nurse, Executuve Board Lead for Safeguarding (June 2019)
+This statement has been ratified by the Chief Nurse, Board Lead for Safeguarding